ubco-W2022T2-data301/project-group-group22/README.md

 - Ricky: I grew up playing high level hockey and was always interested in the numbers aspect of the game to really paint a picture of players in my head so this data analysis seems very exciting to me!
 - Renat: I am interessted to learn the correlation between players' stats and their perofrmance in following year.
-- Ryan: one sentence about you!
+- Ryan: I dabble in programming and statistical analysis and I’m ready to find new trends and hidden patterns.

 ## Images

 {You should use this area to add a screenshot of an interesting plot, or of your dashboard}

-*Ryan*

 <img src ="images/test.png" width="100px">